The Ultimate Music Festival Packing List: 20 Items You Need to Pack for Camping

 Water is relatively expensive at a festival, so it’s best to have your transportable cup, flask or bottle.
 Most music festivals have water points you can refill, particularly at the campsite.
 Alternatively, take a few mineral water bottles to ensure you can stay hydrated and hygienic.
 If you’re heading into the campsite it is also wise to take bottle caps with you as if you buy water they don’t give you the lid!

 Toothbrush, toothpaste, shower gel, soap and a towel are the standards you should aim for at a music festival.
 But your necessities may vary depending on what you want to bring!
 One new contraption that is proving to be a great hit at festivals is the portable toilet urine bottle.
-This saves you those awkward long journeys to the toilet in the middle of the night.
+This festival necessity saves you those awkward long journeys to the toilet in the middle of the night.
+I honestly can’t travel without it and if you have a partner, suggest they buy their own as you really won’t want to share!

-If you are camping, bring a tent.
+If you are looking for items for your packing list for festival camping, bring a tent.
 If not, don’t worry – there are plenty of options for every kind of festivalgoer to make their time away from home much more enjoyable!
 Don’t forget you need to carry it (and pack it up at the end), so it needs to be practical, waterproof and provide enough space for all your things.
 Don’t forget the mallet to get those pesky tent pegs in the ground!
 Some of the best selling tents on Amazon for festivals are pop up tents, inflatable tents and black out tents.

 9) Microfiber Towel